lezneklihp/dsend_project_2/README.md

 2) Training classifiers:
 - load prepared data set
 - preprocess text data with normalization, tokenization, stop word removal, stemming & lemmatization
-- create machine learning pipeline with TF-IDF (i.e., proportional frequency of a word in a message), a classifier (here I used AdaBoost & LightGBM) & the MultiOutputClassifier (for multilabel classification)
+- create machine learning pipeline with TF-IDF (i.e., proportional frequency of a word in a message), a classifier (here I used AdaBoost or LightGBM) & the MultiOutputClassifier (for multilabel classification)
-- with this pipeline, grid search for the best parameter setting for each classifier
+- based on this pipeline, grid search for the best parameter setting for each classifier
 - evaluate classification results for each label with the F1-score
 - save classifier to .pkl file